 I hope I’ve inspired you to make this vegan karaage!
-If you try it out, don’t forget to tag me in your photos on instagram @ellielikes.cooking, leave a comment/rating down below, and let me know how you liked it!
+If you try it out, don’t forget to tag me in your photos on instagram @ellielikes.cooking and leave a comment/star rating down below!
 I love seeing all of your tasty recreations 🙂 Happy cooking! ♡

 Vegan Air-Fryer Karaage